KrasimirDimitrov354/ASP_NET_Advanced_Course_Project/README.md

 - the location is not locked by an admin
 The same requirements apply when an acolyte wants to leave an academy.
 If an acolyte successfully leaves every academy in a location, they can then join an academy in a different location.

-There are two users seeded by default - DefaultAcolyte (password is 123) and DefaultOverseer (password is 456).
+There are four users seeded by default - DefaultAcolyte (password is 123), DreshdaeOverseer (password is 456), DarkTempleOverseer (password is 789) and Administrator (password is admin).

 ### :man_teacher::woman_teacher: **[Overseer](https://github.com/KrasimirDimitrov354/ASP_NET_Advanced_Course_Project/blob/main/SithAcademy/SithAcademy.Data.Models/Overseer.cs)**
 The Overseer entity represents a teacher.
 An overseer is restricted to one academy, but they have access to much more functionality compared to an an acolyte.
 An overseer can: